neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

-<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically increments numeric columns in Postgres, mimicking auto-increment functionality" icon="app-store">autoinc (spi)</a>
+<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Provides an autoinc() function that stores the next value of a sequence into an integer field" icon="app-store">autoinc</a>

-<a href="https://hypopg.readthedocs.io/en/rel1_stable/" description="Provides the ability to create hypothetical indexes in Postgres for performance testing without altering the physical disk structure" icon="app-store">hypopg</a>
+<a href="https://hypopg.readthedocs.io/en/rel1_stable/" description="Provides the ability to create hypothetical (virtual) indexes in Postgres for performance testing" icon="app-store">hypopg</a>

 <a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Automatically inserts the username of the person executing an insert operation into a specified table in Postgres" icon="app-store">insert_username (spi)</a>

-<a href="https://www.postgresql.org/docs/16/lo.html" description="Manages large objects (LOBs) within Postgres, allowing for the storage and manipulation of binary data" icon="app-store">lo</a>
+<a href="https://www.postgresql.org/docs/16/lo.html" description="Provides support for managing large objects (LOBs) in Postgres, including a data type lo and a trigger lo_manage" icon="app-store">lo</a>

-<a href="/docs/extensions/neon" description="Placeholder description for neon extension, please provide an actual description" icon="app-store">neon</a>

-<a href="/docs/extensions/neon-utils" description="Placeholder description for neon_utils extension, please provide an actual description" icon="app-store">neon_utils</a>
+<a href="/docs/extensions/neon-utils" description="Provides a num_cpus() function for monitoring how Neon's Autoscaling feature allocates vCPU in response to workload" icon="app-store">neon_utils</a>

 <a href="https://pgtap.org/documentation.html" description="A unit testing framework for Postgres, enabling sophisticated testing of database queries and functions." icon="app-store">pgtap</a>

-<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Provides referential integrity triggers, helping maintain foreign key relationships automatically." icon="app-store">refint (spi)</a>
+<a href="https://www.postgresql.org/docs/current/contrib-spi.html" description="Provides functions for maintaining foreign key constraints" icon="app-store">refint (spi)</a>

 </DetailIconCards>